dpa-newslab/livebridge/docs/source/quickstart.rst

 * **LB_POLL_INTERVAL** - interval in seconds for polling an API for new posts when using a polling-source, defaults to **60** seconds.
   **Please be attentitive how often you are polling your source.
 Liveticker have other constraints like RSS Feeds!**
 * **LB_POLL_CONTROL_INTERVAL** - interval in seconds for polling for control data changes, defaults to **60** seconds.
+  *This does not apply to local control files.
+If not configured otherwise, a restart is neccessary after changes to local control files.*
+* **LB_CONTROLFILE_WATCH** - setting to **true** will force checks on local control files for changed control data.
 * **LB_MAX_RETRIES** - number of maximal retries for redistributing a failed item, defaults to **10**.
 * **LB_RETRY_MULTIPLIER** - delay multiplier for retrying a failed distribution, defaults to **5** seconds.
 Retry delay is calclulated by multiplicating **LB_RETRY_MULTIPLIER** with the **number of the last retry**.